Ok3ks/Ok3ks/README.md

-- 👋 Hi, I’m Ayodeji Emmanuel Okedele
+- 👋 Hi, I’m Emmanuel Okedele
-- 👀 I’m interested in Web development, Blockchain development and Data science
+- 👀 I’m interested in Data science, applications in fields such as Sports and Crypto
 - 🌱 I write Python,SQL
 - 💞️ I’m looking to contribute to open-source projects and work in global developmental teams
 - 📫 How to reach me okedeleayodeji60@outlook.com, you can also reach me on twitter @ok3ks